 In addition to being a signatory to the Icom Code of Ethics, Brazil took part in the 1998 Washington Conference on Holocaust-Era Assets.

 iii Limitation periods

-With regard to acquisitive prescription upon movable property in general, the BCC sets forth that whoever possesses a movable object as theirs, in a continuous and unchallenged manner for three years, in good faith and with good title, shall acquire ownership of the item.12 However, if the possession of the movable object extends for five years, there shall be acquisitive prescription, regardless of analysis of good faith or title.13
+With regard to acquisitive prescription upon movable property in general, the BCC sets forth that whoever possesses a movable object as theirs, in a continuous and unchallenged manner for three years, in good faith and with good title, shall acquire ownership of the item.19 However, if the possession of the movable object extends for five years, there shall be acquisitive prescription, regardless of analysis of good faith or title.20

 iv Alternative dispute resolution

-The 2015 Brazilian Code of Civil Procedure (BCCP) sets forth that the state, whenever possible, shall promote the consensual resolution of controversies, which shall be actioned by private lawyers, judges, prosecutors and public defenders participating in the course of the judicial process.14 Arbitration has its own legislation: Law No. 9307 of 1996.
-In spite of this, there are no legal provisions specifically related to alternative dispute resolution of art disputes, nor there is a court in Brazil that specifically handles these disputes.
+The 2015 Brazilian Code of Civil Procedure (BCCP) sets forth that the state, whenever possible, shall promote the consensual resolution of controversies, which shall be actioned by private lawyers, judges, prosecutors and public defenders participating in the course of the judicial process.21 Arbitration has its own legislation: Law No. 9307 of 1996.
+In spite of this, there are no legal provisions specifically related to alternative dispute resolution of art disputes, nor is there a court in Brazil that specifically handles these disputes.

 Brazil is a signatory to the 1958 New York Convention on the Recognition and Enforcement of Foreign Arbitral Awards.
 In fact, in an increasingly globalised art market, where disputes are increasingly transnational, this is a major plus point.

 In April 2019, the Court of Arbitration for Art was inaugurated in Rotterdam as the first international court dedicated to the settlement of art disputes.
 Initially contributing only one arbitrator, Brazil is now represented in the court by eight arbitrators.